-Nonetheless, Microsoft realizes that this approach may not work for some organizations, so there’s also a plan to offer migration tools for standard deployment, as well as guidance for setting up Project Online projects for fast and successful migration.
-For the particularly complex migrations, Microsoft Project partners will be ready to help.
+Nonetheless, Microsoft realizes this approach may not work for some organizations, so there’s also a plan to offer migration tools for standard deployment and guidance for setting up Project Online projects for a fast and successful migration.
+For particularly complex migrations, Microsoft Project partners will be ready to help.

-This October, Microsoft Dynamics 365 received a major upgrade that includes more than 400 capabilities detailed out on over 250 pages.
-The focus points of this update are Cloud excellence, integration, and intelligence, as well as the new capabilities resulting from connections between different services.
+This October, Microsoft Dynamics 365 received a significant upgrade that includes more than 400 capabilities detailed on over 250 pages.
+The focus points of this update are Cloud excellence, integration, intelligence, and the new capabilities resulting from connections between different services.

 Almost every component of the offering is getting improvements – new capabilities are added across Sales, Marketing, Customer Service, Portals, Omni-channel Engagement Hub, Field Service, Project Service, Social Engagement, Finance and Operations, Talent, Retail, and Business Central.